‘Vanderpump Rules’ Star Stassi Schroeder Admits It’s ‘Difficult’ Planning An Overseas Wedding

 “We’re also having a smaller, intimate wedding but no, it doesn’t, it doesn’t make it easier.
 It’s very difficult but it’s really fun,” she explained.

-Schroeder and Clark went public with their romance in February of last year while celebrating a murder-themed Valentine’s Day at her West Hollywood, California apartment.
+Schroeder and Clark went public with their romance in February of last year while celebrating Valentine’s Day at her West Hollywood, California apartment.
 Then, in July of this year, amid production on the eighth season of Vanderpump Rules, Clark popped the question to Schroeder at the Hollywood Forever Cemetery in Los Angeles.

-A short time after getting engaged, Schroeder opened up about her wedding budget during an episode of her podcast series, Straight Up With Stassi, noting that her entire budge would be going towards her multiple wedding dresses.
+A short time after getting engaged, Schroeder opened up about her wedding budget during an episode of her podcast series, Straight Up with Stassi, noting that her entire budget would be going towards her multiple wedding dresses.

 “Maybe just like two dresses … three,” she said at the time.
 “I just want to find out how to wear as many changes as I can.”

-In addition to taking her wedding budget into consideration, Schroeder has also been thinking about who will be in attendance when she and Clark become husband and wife and not surprisingly, she’s keeping her guest list small and not sending out invites to anyone she is not certain she wants there.
+In addition to taking her wedding budget into consideration, Schroeder has also been thinking about who will be in attendance when she and Clark become husband and wife.
+Not surprisingly, she’s keeping her guest list small and not sending out invites to anyone she is not certain she wants there.

 “I’m sorry but this day isn’t about anyone else but me and Beau and if someone questions why they aren’t invited to something, I’m just sorry,” she explained.